lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 The only downside with the approach is that the inventory and groups are now expressed using mixed formats in YAML and INI.

-The [next example](../example5/README.md) will use a pure YAML-based method to do the same.
+The [next example](../example5/README.md) will use a complete YAML-based method to do the same.